lewark/gui.lua/docs.md

 Inheritance: LinearContainer > Container > Widget > Object

-LinearContainer: Arranges child widgets in a horizontal or vertical line.
+Container that arranges child widgets in a horizontal or vertical line.
 Padding at the edges and spacing between widgets can be specified.
-Child widgets may be set to fill the major and/or minor axes of the container.
+Child widgets may be set to fill the primary and/or secondary axes of the container.
-If multiple widgets are set to fill the major axis, then the free space will be evenly distributed between them.
+If multiple widgets are set to fill the primary axis, then the free space will be evenly distributed between them.

-### LinearContainer:init(root, axis, spacing, padding)
+### LinearContainer(root, axis, spacing, padding)

 LinearContainer constructor.
-Don't call this directly.
-Use LinearContainer(root, axis, spacing, padding)).

 Parameters:
 - root (Root): The root widget
-- axis (LinearAxis): Which axis (HORIZONAL or VERTICAL) this container lies along.
+- axis (LinearAxis): The primary axis of this container (HORIZONAL or VERTICAL).
-- spacing: Spacing between contained widgets.
+- spacing (int): Spacing between contained widgets.
-- padding: Padding between the first/last widgets and the container's edge.
+- padding (int): Padding between the first/last widgets and the container's edge.

 ### LinearContainer:addChild(child, fillPrimary, fillSecondary, align)